 So if you get traction on your video right after it goes live, you can get a huge spike in views from YouTube’s homepage.

-For example, here’s the traffic source report for a new video from the Backlinko YouTube channel:
+For example, here’s the traffic source report for one video from the Backlinko YouTube channel:

 See how 38% of that video’s views come from “Browse Features”?

-“Browse Features” basically means: views from YouTube’s homepage.
-As your video gets older and older, the views that you get from “Browse Features” drops significantly.
+“Browse Features” basically means “views from YouTube’s homepage”.
+As your video gets older and older, the views that you get from “Browse Features” drop significantly.